mckennapsean/dissertation/content/02-background.md

 visualization concepts during an in-class design studio.
 Human-computer interaction educators have noted that computer science students in a design studio tend to focus more on idea refinement rather than broad idea generation and innovation [@Cennamo2011].
-As such, guidance for the design process, both generating and evaluating visualization design artifacts, is often a missing component within the visualization pedagogy.
+As such, guidance for how to design data visualizations, both generating and evaluating visualization artifacts, is often a missing component within the visualization pedagogy.
+An alternative approach to a design studio in-class is to incorporate a cumulative project into the course where students must acquire their own dataset, come up with ideas to visualize data for different tasks, and build an interactive, multiview visualization system to support these tasks in the data.
+By providing novices with realistic, hands-on experience, students could be more capable at reapplying these skills in their own future projects.
+For novices, it is often useful to have a clear set of guidelines or instructions to walk through the process.
+However, no such step-by-step currently exists for the data visualization design process.

+Worksheets, more concrete steps. e.g. 5DS

+Unique challenges for classroom: tight deadlines / final projects, terminology, theoretical constructs, how to show how to design, guidance with steps.
+Can be tricky to teach.
+Vis literacy is important.
+People have preconceived notions about data vis.

 The five design-sheet methodology [@Roberts2015] utilizes worksheets to